djlowes/personal-site/app/data/about.md

 I'm a cross between [this guy](https://www.youtube.com/watch?v=9QCgqQdmr0M) and [this guy](https://www.youtube.com/watch?v=sVpsZxR89Mg).
 I do my best to balance a compulsive work habit and unhealthy commitment to completing a task/project with family time.
 If [this isn't the best gift world, I don't know what is](/images/about/axel.jpg).
 <br><br>

 I try to stay compassionate [(I wrote it on my arm)](/images/about/arm.jpg), but it's easy to get caught up in the hustle.
-I have constant shame and anxiety about not doing more in my life to date, but then I realize how lucky I am.
-[This is how many people live in extreme poverty around the world](https://worldpoverty.io/).
-I'm a very extroverted introvert and I'm an enneagram 3,1,8 (at the time of you reading this I may have forgotten what this represents).
+I also try and avoid feeling shame about the perception of not accomplishing more in my life to date, sometimes I realize how lucky I am: [This is how many people live in extreme poverty around the world](https://worldpoverty.io/).
+I value fairness above all else and dislike social stratification.
+Regardless of who you are, where you were born, what your job title is, what school you attended and how many twitter followers you have, I will attempt to treat you exactly the same.
+I'm committed to reverse engineering unconscious bias through repition - [so reach out to me!](https://twitter.com/djlowes)
+<br><br>

+I train hard and work harder.
+Barring injury, I am likely competing for an Ironman right now.
+For anyone else that geeks out on personality assessments, I'm an Enneagram 3,1,8, have a 'Driving' Social Style and am in the 90th percentile for 'Ambition', 'Learning Approach' and 'Inquisitive' on the Hogan's Personality Inventory Assessment.
 <br><br>

 #### Currently
 I am co-founder and COO at [Junction](https://getjunction.io).
 <br><br>